FlipperPA/django-ssh-deployer/README.md

 * `virtualenv_python_path`: The full path to the version of Python for the `virtualenv` to use on the target servers.
 * `servers`: A list of servers to deploy the Django project to.
 * `server_user`: The user on the target servers which has been set up with keys from the control machine.
+* `save_deploys`: If a positive integer, will only keep the most recent number of deployments.
+By default, will keep all.

 ## Running the Command